NorthChild/Hash_Decription/README.md

 DISCLAIMER:
-this exercise is part of my university assignment
+this exercise was part of my university assignment